jconorgrogan/Informational-Constructivism/README.md

 **What Informational Constructivism is all about (Overview)**

-1.  **Starting from Scratch:** We explore what can be logically deduced about *any* possible reality using only the most basic idea imaginable - whether things inside it are different or exactly the same - without assuming any specific physics.
+1.  **Starting from Scratch:** We explore what can be logically deduced about *any* possible reality using only the most basic idea imaginable - whether things inside it are different or exactly the same - without assuming any specific physics or inserting any axioms at all
 2.  **Logic + Limits Reveal What's Necessary:** By thinking logically about the possibilities and unavoidable limits (like avoiding total chaos or infinite complexity with finite means), we figure out:
     *   What fundamental structures *must* exist (e.g., having distinct internal states, but not infinitely many).
     *   What challenges and behaviors are *forced* upon such structures (e.g., hitting information limits, needing efficient ways to handle information).